amidaware/trmm-docs/docs/install_docker.md

 ![arecords](images/arecords.png)

-## 3. Acquire Let's Encrypt Wildcard certs with certbot
+## 3. Acquire Let'sEncrypt Wildcard certs with Certbot

 !!!warning
-  If the Let's Encrypt wildcard certificates are not provided, a self-signed certificate will be generated and most agent functions won't work.
+  If the Let'sEncrypt wildcard certificates are not provided, a self-signed certificate will be generated and most agent functions won't work.

 ### A. Install Certbot